Master of Science in Information Systems

 TRANSFERRING TO THE MBA PROGRAM

 It is possible to transfer from the MSIS program to the evening MBA program.
 However, Admissions will not review a transfer request until the student has completed one year in the MSIS program.
-A transfer will be granted only once, is not automatic, and is at the discretion of the faculty director and assistant dean.
+A transfer will be granted only once, is not automatic, and is at the discretion of the Faculty Director and Senior Assistant dean.

-For information regarding entrance into the MBA program after completion of the MSIS program, contact the Graduate Business Programs Office.
+For information regarding entrance into the MBA program after completion of the MSIS program, contact the Graduate Business Admissions Office.